ErikUmble/VSGhidraLink/README.md

 Ghidra links themselves do not work inside VS Code.
 You must click the `"↗️ Open in Ghidra"` popup or use CTR + Click on the code hint, not the link itself.

 The popup only appears for files in edit mode - not for rendered markdown or executed markdown cells in a Jupyter notebook.
 This is due to a limitation in modifying rendered markdown in Jupyer notebooks.

+On Windows, if using VS Code in WSL, you'll need to either run Ghidra in WSL also, or forward the socket from WSL localhost to your Windows host.

 ## Issues and Collaboration
 You may report issues or contribute improvements on the [Github repository](https://github.com/ErikUmble/VSGhidraLink).